ga4gh/data-security/AAI/AAIConnectProfile.md

 * The Passport Clearinghouse is no longer required to be a Client of the Broker
 * The Passport-Scoped Access Token is only ever shared between the Client and the Broker
 * An additional Token Exchange request is used to exchange the Passport-Scoped Access Token for a Passport Token, which can be sent to a Passport Clearinghouse.
+The Passport Token does not carry excess authorization, unlike the Passport-Scoped Access Token.

 ### Flow of Assertions